0

 Dear Parents,

-With over 30 years under our belt, High Cascade Snowboard Camp has been on the forefront of innovation in coaching techniques and snowboard park design.
+With over 35 years under our belt, High Cascade Snowboard Camp has been on the forefront of innovation having coached snowboarding longer than any organization in the world and having developed the modern terrain park concept.
 Our mission is “Life improvement through people, place and passion” and we promise our campers, “The best 7 days of your life.”

 Many parents ask, “What makes your camp different?”
 I know your time as a parent is precious and even though this list is long, I wanted to share a few of my favorite things about High Cascade.

-1. 100% real snow all-summer long – We have never, EVER had to cancel a session thanks to Mt.
+1. 100% Real Snow, All-Summer Long – Since our founding in 1989, we have never, EVER had to cancel a session thanks to Mt.
 Hood’s unmatched snowfalls.

-3. High Cascade Snowboard Camp is all-inclusive Arrive at PDX airport and we take care of the rest.
+3. All-Inclusive Arrive at PDX airport and we take care of the rest.

-4. Friendly staff All staff are CPR and first aid certified and must pass stringent pre-employment background and drug screening.
+4. Professional & Friendly Camp Staff All staff are CPR and first aid certified and must pass stringent pre-employment background and drug screening.

 Choosing a summer camp is a big decision, so I encourage you to call or e-mail me, personally.
 I’m sure you have lots of questions, and I would love the opportunity to speak with you.
-I would also encourage you to explore our website, especially the parent-specific tabs, below.
+I would also encourage you to explore our website, especially the Parent Guide, below.

 If you would like to contact a parent who has sent their child to High Cascade, we have a list of parents from all over the country on our website; just click the “Parent References” tab, below.

-The more information you gather about High Cascade, the more likely you’ll become enthused about sending your child to our camp.
+The more information you gather about High Cascade, the more likely you’ll become enthused about sending your child to our camp this summer.
 I hope to get the opportunity to tell you why I love this place.

 Yours Truly,